xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

 .. cmdoption:: --converter-ucs-coding-name, --cucn name

-    Determines what string is passed to the converter so that it converters a codec into Unicode.
+    Determines what string is passed to the converter so that it converters a encoding into Unicode.
     In general, this is not necessary.
 But, if a unknown user defined type is specified via '--buffer-element-type' then this option must be specified.